 Fellow Since 2008

-This profile was prepared when Bambang Ismawan was elected to the Ashoka Fellowship in 2008.
+This description of Bambang Ismawan's work was prepared when Bambang Ismawan was elected to the Ashoka Fellowship in 2008.

 Bambang Ismawan offers a wide array of services to rural farmers to improve agricultural production practices and further Indonesia’s development.
 Throughout Bambang’s career, he has been a pioneer, promoting financial sustainability for citizen-led initiatives.